katydecorah/katydecorah.github.io/code/_posts/2013-10-29-git-file-renaming.md

 It took me a while to figure this all out, so I figured I'd share.

 In the root, I had nearly 1000 files with the following naming schema: `L1T1-page01.cfm` (standing for lesson 1, topic 1, page 1).
-All together there are 8 lessons, each lesson has multiple topics, and each topic has multiple pages.
+All together the project has 8 lessons, each lesson has several topics, and each topic has several pages.

-I needed to move these files from the root and into organized folders: `L1T1-page01.cfm` would reside at `lessons/01-lesson-name/01-topic-name/L1T1-page01.cfm`.
+I needed to move these files from the root and into organized folders: `L1T1-page01.cfm` would live at `lessons/01-lesson-name/01-topic-name/L1T1-page01.cfm`.

 So I had to `git mv` these files myself; a new-to-me command.